Can you tell us about your role at the SF Bicycle Coalition?

 I’m extremely excited to be working in this position at the SF Bicycle Coalition and looking forward to getting to know and work with as many members as I can.

-To get to know Jo-Anne, come out to one of our Community Bike Builds.
+To get to know Jo-Anne, come out to one of our Bike It Forward events.